flarum/docs/docs/console.md

 `php flarum info`

-Gather information about Flarum's core and installed extensions.
+Get information about Flarum's core and installed extensions.
 This is very useful for debugging issues, and should be shared when requesting support.

 ### cache:clear